 Coronavirus & Your Living Will: It's a conversation worth having...

 It's never easy to talk about getting a living will.
 But now is the time for every essential worker to take the time and think about preparing a living will.
-Essential workers include doctors, nurses, first responders, firefighters, service workers, cashiers, delivery drivers and other types of front-line people.
+Essential workers include doctors, nurses, first responders, firefighters, police, educators, service workers, cashiers, delivery drivers and other types of front-line people.

 What is a Living Will?